wp-plugins/soundy-audio-playlist/readme.txt

 * Mouse double-click Play/Pause
 * Display of title, artist and composer of current playing soundtrack
 * Audio-Player is responsive
+* Tools in plugin settings to make Play/Pause button responsive
 * List of soundtracks can be made scrollable and height of scrolling area can be set in the plugin metabox on a per page/post basis.

 * In the [free version](http://webartisan.ch/en/products/soundy-audio-playlist/free-wordpress-plugin/) of the plugin, the administrator can set up and maintain an audio playlist which can then be played and displayed by any page or post.